orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Connecting to the global IPFS network

 Your users can manage their local sheet music library, but music is a social, connected venture.
 The app should reflect that!
-You'll now reconfigure your IPFS node to connect to the global network and begin swarming with other peers.
-This tutorial started offline to focus on OrbitDB's core concepts, and now you'll undo this and connect the app, properly, to the global IPFS network.
+You will now reconfigure your IPFS node to connect to the global network and begin swarming with other peers.
+This tutorial started offline to focus on OrbitDB's core concepts, and now you will undo this and connect the app, properly, to the global IPFS network.

 To do so, the `NewPiecePlease` constructor like so: